Its Supersonic! – But it’s complicated

 Unlike our jet plane which is provided with thrust as it travels, our supersonic particles only have the momentum they were imparted with at the supernova explosion.
 Although rarefied, the particles will experience increasing drag as it gathers more and more ISM into its shock wave.
 Eventually, some of the supersonic particles will slow down and stop, leaving their shock fronts to slowly dissipate under subsonic conditions.

-One pattern that has emerged for me as an astrophotographer though, is that whenever I see sharp multiple tendril like fronts, it likely indicates either a supernova remnant or Wolf Rayet star.
-Particularly the [OIII} or oxygen signal, which usually yeilds diffuse, or at best singular sharp fronts (such as bow fronts), only yeilds shaper multi-tendril patterns when supersonic relative velocities are involved.
-I consider this very diagnostic.
+One pattern that has emerged for me as an astrophotographer though, is that whenever I see sharp multiple tendril like fronts, it likely indicates either a supernova remnant or Wolf Rayet star and supersonic.
+Particularly the [OIII] or oxygen signal, which usually yeilds diffuse, or at best singular sharp fronts (such as bow fronts), only yeilds shaper multi-tendril patterns when supersonic relative velocities are involved.
+Subsonic flow give much softer edges to oxygen emitting regions, and I consider this very diagnostic.

 Finally, one does not have to capture the whole of the Cygnus Loop to use it as a target.
 There are multiple areas of the Loop that create beautiful “star scapes”.
 The ones I show here have been cropped from the initial mosaic…